Glucerna Review - Does This Meal Replacement Shake Work?

 Give me two minutes of your time and I’ll tell you whether Glucerna actually works.
 We did one of our deep reviews, examining the side effects, ingredients, clinical research and level of customer service.
 We additionally spent a lot of time reading user comments posted online.
 At this point we summarized and compressed all of the facts and feedback to give you the bottom line.

-To start, Glucerna is a line of products specifically marketed at people with diabetes.
+First off, Glucerna is a line of products specifically marketed at people with diabetes and individuals that institutionalized for health related concerns.
 These products include shakes, bars and snacks.
 The purpose is to help you manage blood sugar levels and watch your weight.
 The original contains 190 calories, 7 grams of fat, 5 milligrams of cholesterol, 210 milligrams of sodium, 10 grams of protein, 6 grams of sugar, 3 grams of fiber and 23 grams of carbohydrates.
 It also provides 27 vitamins and minerals.

 Glucerna is made by Abbott Global and has been available since at least 2007.
 This shake can be purchased online for $40 and both chocolate and vanilla flavors are offered.
 Since these are prepackaged and ready-to-drink, they are easy to take anywhere, but read on…

 Glucerna Bad Taste – “Ewww?”

 The first thing we noticed when reviewing dieter experiences with Glucerna ingredients is that they don’t exactly sit well in the mouth.
 According to our Research Editor, “We certainly noticed a lot of negative user reviews concerning the actual taste of the shakes.
 Unfortunately if a product is unpleasant, people are unlikely to use it regularly.
 This makes it ineffective.”

 One customer complained, “This stuff is nasty!
 Like it was ran through a hot garden hose nasty.
 I will be throwing the rest of this stuff out.”